varshil-shah/tours-api/README.md

 - [MongoDB](https://www.mongodb.com/) - MongoDB is a general purpose, document-based, distributed database built for modern application developers and for the cloud era.
 - [Mongoose](https://mongoosejs.com/) - Elegant MongoDB object modeling for Node.js.
 - [Redis](https://redis.io/) - Redis is an open source (BSD licensed), in-memory data structure store, used as a database, cache, and message broker.
 - [JWT](https://jwt.io/) - JSON Web Tokens are an open, industry standard RFC 7519 method for representing claims securely between two parties.

+## Difficulties Faced

+- The most difficult part of the project was to implement the file upload feature.
+I had to go through the documentation of ImageKit to understand how to upload files to their servers.
+I also had to go through the documentation of multer and sharp to understand how to upload files to the local server.
+- The second most difficult part of the project was to implement the payment feature.
+I had to go through the documentation of Stripe to understand how to implement the payment feature in the application.
+- The third most difficult part of the project was to implement the filtering, sorting and pagination feature.
+I had to go through the documentation of Mongoose to understand how to implement the filtering, sorting and pagination feature in the application.

+## Future Scope

+- Add a frontend application to the API.
+- Implement access and refresh tokens for better security.
+- Implement maximum login attempts and lockout mechanism.
+- Add a feature to search tours by location.

 ## License

-MIC License
+MIT License

 ## Acknowledgements